Same-sex marriage in Ecuador: Early campaigning and first lawsuits

-2018 Inter-American Court of Human Rights advisory opinion

 On 9 January 2018, the Inter-American Court of Human Rights issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 The advisory opinion states that:

 The State must recognize and guarantee all rights derived from a family bond between persons of the same sex in accordance with the provisions of Articles 11.2 and 17.1 of the American Convention. (...) in accordance with articles 1.1, 2, 11.2, 17, and 24 of the American Convention, it is necessary to guarantee access to all the existing figures in domestic legal systems, including the right to marry. (..)
 To ensure the protection of all the rights of families formed by same-sex couples, without discrimination with respect to those that are constituted by heterosexual couples.

 Ecuador ratified the American Convention on Human Rights on 28 December 1977 and recognized the court's jurisdiction on 4 July 1984.
 LGBT activists urged the government to abide by the advisory opinion, believing that Ecuador is required to recognise same-sex marriages under Article 417 of the Constitution:

 The international treaties ratified by Ecuador shall be subject to the provisions set forth in the Constitution.
 In the case of treaties and other international instruments for human rights, principles for the benefit of the human being, the nonrestriction of rights, direct applicability, and the open clause as set forth in the Constitution shall be applied.